gioblu/PJON/README.md

 network.send(100, "Ciao, this is a test!");
 ```

-if you need to send a value repeatedly simply add after the first parameter the interval in microseconds you want between every sending:
+To send a value repeatedly simply add as last parameter the interval in microseconds you want between every sending:

 ```cpp
 int one_second_delay_test = network.send(100, "Test sent every second!", 1000000);
 ```

 `one_second_delay_test` contains the id of the packet.
 If you want to remove this repeated task simply:

 ```cpp
 network.remove(one_second_delay_test);